turner1979/goals-app-reactjs/readme.md

 **Important**

-Add the **basename** attribute to the router element for production to match the subdirectory on the server (if not serving the app from route)
+Add the **basename** attribute to the router element for production to match the subdirectory on the server (if not serving the app from root)

 `<Router basename="/examples/goals-app-react">`